rawhide-kobayashi/FrameForge/readme.md

 - Option to specify ffmpeg/mkvtoolnix path
 - Windows support (optional path prefix for each client node)
 - Simple option to blindly mux all additional data from original source file
+- avx512 toggle? on my only compatible platform (7800x3d) there's a minimal if any measurable benefit to turning on avx512 in my test case (x265, 1080p 24fps anime).
+It's perhaps marginally faster - very low single digit %, within margin of error given other simultaneous desktop use.